arp242/zcache/README.md

 See [issue-list.markdown](/issue-list.markdown) for a complete run-down of the PRs/issues for go-cache and what was and wasn't included; in short:

-- Add `GetOrSet()` to set and return a value if a key doesn't exist yet.
 - Add `Keys()` to list all keys
 - Add `Touch()` to update the expiry on an item.
 - Add `GetStale()` to get items even after they've expired.